+This is the second edition of the Standard and is the first update in its five year revision cycle.
+The designation is updated to indicate year 2019 and the title and scope are modified to reflect its expansion to cover dwelling and sleeping units in buildings of any height.
+The terminology of the title and scope have been revised for consistency with the International Code Council model building codes.

 Purpose.
-The provisions of this document establish residential energy rating and labeling Standards, consistent with the provisions of the Energy Policy Act of 1992, which provides for uniformity and consistency in the rating and labeling of such buildings.
+The provisions of this document establish Energy Rating and labeling Standards, consistent with the provisions of the Energy Policy Act of 1992, which provides for uniformity and consistency in the rating and labeling of Dwelling Units and Sleeping Units in detached and attached housing types.

 Scope.
-This standard is applicable to all one- and two-family dwellings and to dwelling units in residential buildings not over three stories in height above grade containing multiple dwelling units.
+This standard is applicable to Dwelling Units and Sleeping Units in Residential or Commercial Buildings, excepting hotels and motels.
+Energy Ratings determined in accordance with this standard are for individual Dwelling Units or Sleeping Units only.
+This standard does not provide procedures for determining Energy Ratings for whole buildings containing more than one unit.

 Definitions.
 The following terms and acronyms have specific meanings as used in this Standard.
+When used in this Standard, the first letter of each word is capitalized, to indicate that the term is defined in Section 3.2.
 In the event that definitions given here differ from definitions given elsewhere, the definitions given here shall govern.

 General.
 Unless stated otherwise, the terms and words in Section 3.2 shall have the meanings indicated therein.
 Words used in the present tense include the future, words in the masculine gender include the feminine and neuter, and singular and plural are interchangeable.
 Terms not defined in Section 3.2 shall have ordinary accepted meanings the context implies.